The Ultimate Michelangelo Guide To Florence

 From the outset, Michelangelo showed prodigious talent.
 But his banking family had other plans for him.
 A stubborn Michelangelo eventually persuaded them to let him pursue art.
 At age 14, Michelangelo began a 4 year apprenticeship with the artist Ghirlandaio.

 That didn't last long though.
 After just a year, Michelangelo left, believing he had nothing else to learn.
-Michelangelo landed in the powerful and humanist Medici court, taken under the wing of Lorenzo the Magnificent at the Palazzo Vecchio.
+Michelangelo landed in the powerful and humanist Medici Court, taken under the wing of Lorenzo the Magnificent at the Medici Palace, now called the Medici-Riccardi Palace.
 There, he attended art school, studied sculptures in the Medici gardens, and became bosom buddies with the Medici family (for a time).

 Michelangelo's Early Work